ComplexPlane/SMB2PracticeMod/README.md

 # Contact

-If you have any questions, bugs, or feature requests, feel free to message me on Discord (`ComplexPlane#3111`) or email (`complexplanegames@gmail.com`).
+If you have any questions, bugs, or feature requests, feel free to message me on Discord (`complexplane`) or email (`complexplanegames@gmail.com`).
 You can also file a GitHub issue.

 # Credits